Uidiz/FacebookGroupScraper/README.md

  - Automatically Detects when an account used for fetching members has been banned, and switches with another (If Present)
  - Automatically Switch Group when is done with the one before

-## For more information, you can contact me here:
+## For more information, you can contact me here📟:

  - Discord: NonSon0Italian0#6450

-## GUI Screenshot🖼️
+## GUI Screenshot🖼
 ![Main GUI Screenshot](https://imgur.com/wU1PZfT.png)

 > Main Gui Screenshot🛠️